Penn Central began the mega-merger movement as we know it today but the

 19th century!), and orders came down through the chain of command.

 Naturally, then, these two management teams did not get along at all and pure hell and pandemonium resulted across the entire system.
+For more information about the PC please click here to visit the Penn Central Railroad Historical Society's website.

 A former Penn Central GG-1, now Amtrak #901 leads a consist through Zoo Junction in Philadelphia on August 7, 1974.